CSE237SP2022/project-coursemana/README.md

 ***New Functionality: list students from a course***

 The interface can now list students from a particular course.
+This is done by the "course detail" command.

 ***New Functinality: uppercase commands***